malaybaku/VMagicMirrorManual/en_troubleshooting.md

 * Select `Quality Setting` item to `Very High` or `Ultra`.

 The quality setting above is saved and also used from next startup.

+## 4.10.
+Want to hide the circle mark around the mouse pointer during `Presentation-like hand` is on

+This is a new feature in v0.8.6.

+In the setting window `Motion` tab, see `Arm` and turn off `Show Pointer Support` to hide the mark.

 ## Sections